gcallah/MiscWriting/VoiceOfCommunity/voices.md

 social order.
 He notes that in the revival of thinking about religious community in the 19th century, secular sociologists, such as Comte, Durkheim, and Weber, played an important role.

 The next form Nisbet takes up is the revolutionary community.
-He argues that this form of community is born with the French Revolution, which, as opposed to earlier slave and peasant revolts or palace coups, was not a mere rebellion, but an attempt to completely transform society.
+He argues that this form of community was born with the French Revolution, which, as opposed to earlier slave and peasant revolts or palace coups, was not a mere rebellion, but an attempt to completely transform society.
 Famous figures following in the footsteps of the French Revolution include Marx, Lenin, Georges Sorel and Frantz Fanon.
 The revolutionary community shares much in